12:01 AM – AVALIN Hollywood Nightclub, Hollywood, California, America

 And just like that, an hour passed, and the pain finally began to subside.

 He felt as if he had just returned from a trip to hell.
-His clothes and the bed were drenched in sweat.
+His clothes and the bed drenched in sweat.

 Upon closer inspection, something black and slimy was visible in the sweat, but the young man couldn't care less about that right now.